-The Company is the owner of base metal mining licenses located in Norway known as the Burfjord and Tynset licenses and in Sweden the Gumsberg and Adak projects.
-In addition, the Company through BEMC, is the owner of mining licenses located in Norway known as the Modum project and in Sweden known as the Guldgruvan, the Njuggträskliden, and the Mjövattnet projects (collectively, the "Battery Metals Projects").
+The Company is the owner of base metal mining licenses located in Norway known as the Burfjord and Tynset licenses and in Sweden known as the Gumsberg and Adak projects.
+In addition, the Company through BEMC, is the owner of mining licenses located in Norway known as Modum and in Sweden known as the Guldgruvan, Njuggträskliden, and Mjövattnet projects (collectively, the "Battery Metals Projects").

-As at year ended December 31, 2018, the total of \$2,449,483 exploration costs were incurred by the Company as follows:
+As at September 30, 2019, the exploration and evaluation costs were incurred by the Company as follows: